bcgov/ds-intro-to-git/README.md

 By the end of this course, you will have gained a fundamental understanding of version control, enabling you to:

 - Set up a github account and install git (pre-workshop)
-- Connect to GitHub and create a remote repository
+- Understand the value-add of using version control to manage software projects'
-- Use command-line git to track local file changes and push them to GitHub
+- Use command-line git to track local file changes
+- (*more about git*)
+- What are remote hosting platforms and why do we use them?
+- Connect to GitHub, create a remote repository and push local changes to GitHub
-- *Something about BC Gov specific materials Org, Licensing, bcgovr*
+- (*Something about BC Gov specific materials Org, Licensing, bcgovr*)
-- Understand the value-add of using version control to manage software projects

 The workshop content will follow best practices for version control such as writing descriptive commit messages, including a .gitignore file and tracking relevent project files.